NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 #### Package Source Mappings Page

 When the user opens the package source mapping page in the options dialog, they will see a list of all the package source mappings they have already configured and the filepath to the solution level config file.
+The mappings will be able to be sorted by package pattern or by source.
 There is a hierarchy of NuGet configs levels: machine, user, and solution.
 Package source mappings will be read from all of the levels, but only written to the solution level config.
 This page will have three buttons: _Add_ , _Remove_, and _Clear_.

-* Add: Brings user to a pop-up where they can add package source mappings to their project.
+* Add: Brings user to a pop-up where they can add package source mappings to the config.

-* Remove: Lets user remove selected package source mapping from project.
+* Remove: Lets user remove selected package source mapping from the config.

-* Clear: Lets user clear all package source mappings from current project.
+* Clear: Lets user clear all package source mappings from the current config.

+Additionally, there will be some telemetry that tracks how often users make changes by adding and removing packages.

-The popup when the user clicks the add button will have a textbox where a user can type in a package ID.
+The popup when the user clicks the add button will have a textbox where a user can type in a package pattern.
 All sources that are defined in package sources page of VS options dialog will appear in a `ComboBox` below.
-The user checks a `CheckBox` for the sources they would like to use for that package ID.
+The user checks a `CheckBox` for the sources they would like to use for that package pattern.

 The add window has two buttons: _Add_ and _Close_.